The best spots to see trains in Adelaide – miniature trains, train rides and parks

 6-30 Woomera Avenue, Edinburgh | Read more here

-SASMEE – South Australian Society or Model and Experimental Engineers
+SASMEE – South Australian Society of Model and Experimental Engineers – MILLSWOOD

 SASMEE run miniature train rides at Millswood twice a month throughout the year.
 The park is run by volunteers who maintain the park and the trains.
 The grounds offer picnic tables and seating with plenty of shady trees.
-There’s also a canteen which sells a range of soft drinks, tea, coffee, ice cream and hot chips and hot dogs.
+There’s also a canteen which sells a range of soft drinks, tea, coffee, ice cream, hot chips, hot dogs and other snacks.

 This is a wonderful day out for families, especially for train lovers.
 There are grassy areas for a picnic, and the pond is also popular for remote control boats.
 There are two stations within the park where you can catch the miniature steam trains.
 Your entry ticket gives you unlimited rides for the day.